|

 "Whats This Button", we will call it "The Whats This Button Property".

 The second part of a property displays on the right side of the property name.
 This is called the value of the property.
-As properties are intended to fulfill different purposes, there are various categories of properties.
+As properties are intended to fulfill different purposes, there are various categories of

-such a word or group of words on a field is called a string.
-Some of
+When a property value displays a word or a group of words, such a word or group of words on a field is called a string.
+Some of those properties |

 already display a value while some others are empty.
 To set or change such a